-- (a) A risk assessment (i.e. the identification of the areas of activity of the company where the probability to commit the relevant crimes is higher); - (b) the identification of policies and procedures regulating the decision-making process in risky areas and evaluate their concrete suitability and efficiency to prevent the crimes set out in the Decree 231 (so called, gap analysis); - (c) establishment of an (independent) organization of the company that ensures the implementation, compliance and functioning of the Model, verifies its efficiency and adequacy and takes care of updating it from time to time as required;
+- (a) a risk assessment (i.e., the identification of the areas of activity of the company where the probability of committing the relevant crimes is higher); - (b) the identification of policies and procedures regulating the decisionmaking process in risky areas and evaluation of their concrete suitability and efficiency to prevent the crimes set

-- (d) the implementation of a disciplinary system sanctioning violations of the procedures provided by the Model, as well as violation of the ethical rules provided in the ethical code where adopted. - (e) A dissemination and adaptation program of the Model, that must be a "live" document, adherent to the (changing) structure and business of the company.
+- out in Decree 231 (so called gap analysis); - (c) the establishment of an (independent) organisation of the company that ensures the implementation, compliance and functioning of the Model, verifies its efficiency and adequacy and takes care of updating it from time to time as required; - (d) the implementation of a disciplinary system sanctioning violations of the procedures provided by the Model, as well as violation of the ethical rules provided in the ethical code where adopted; and - (e) a dissemination and adaptation programme of the Model, that must be a "live" document, adherent to the (changing) structure and business of the company.

-Although the adoption of Model 231 (as well as the consequent appointment of the "supervisory body") is not mandatory, it is nonetheless necessary in order to avoid the possible implications and liability of a company if crimes are committed by the management in the interests or for the benefit of the company itself.
+Although the adoption of Model 231 (as well as the consequent appointment of the Supervisory Board) is not mandatory, it is nonetheless necessary in order to avoid the possible implications and liability of a company if crimes are committed by the management in the interests, or for the benefit, of the company itself.
 Therefore, failure to adopt Model 231 by the Group Companies precludes the limitation of liability under Decree 231.